Owen Hurcum

-Owen J. Hurcum (born 1997) is a Welsh politician.
-They are the former Mayor of the city of Bangor, Gwynedd, Wales, and former ward councillor for Glyder ward on Bangor City Council.
+Owen Exie J. Hurcum (born Owen J. Hurcum, 1997) is a British former politician.
+They are the former Mayor of the city of Bangor, Wales, and former ward councillor for Glyder ward on Bangor City Council.
 In May 2021, they became the Mayor of Bangor, the first openly non-binary mayor of any city world-wide and the youngest person in history to hold a mayoral position in Wales.
 In May 2022 they completed their term as mayor and did not seek re-election to the community council.